 We decide to call it a night and I sleep soundly.

 April 23rd.
 I wake well before my alarm and slowly get ready for the day.
 My goal is to get a better view of the Javan owlet.
 After yesterday's excessive taping I'm not feeling optimistic.
-Adun and I take a micro bus to the trail-head.
-Wild pigs have raided the garbage bins, and trash and pig shit cover the entrance.
-We hike in the darkness up to the owlet site.
+Adun and I take a bemo (micro bus) to the trail-head.
+Wild pigs have raided the garbage bins, and trash and pig shit litter the entrance.
+We hike into the park in darkness and stop at the owlet site.
 We tape and wait.
 We walk the rocky trail, craning our necks to search the canopy.
 Periodically the owlet calls, usually from some distant tall trees, that are largely obscured by other big trees.
 A couple of times it comes in close, and low, below the canopy.
 We hustle through the dense undergrowth, fighting spiny rattan vines.
 We don't find it.

 Then it starts to rain.
 A little at first, the torrentially.
 We hike up to a concrete shelter with a metal roof.
 Adun brews coffee.
 A diabetic hiker shows up in bad shape asking for food, and Adun feeds him some cookies and water.
-Soon he is looking much perkier.
+Soon he is looking much better.
 Adun tells me about a time he found a dead couple at the summit.
 Most likely they had succumbed to hypothermia.
-He also describes helping to carry the bodies of ill-prepared hikers from the volcano.
+He also describes helping to carry the bodies of ill-prepared hikers from Gunung Gede.

 Eventually the rain eases up and we return to the owlet site.
 The bird comes in, calling but still hidden.
 Then we see it in flight between two trees, before disappearing into the canopy.
 We wait around, trying to find it in the canopy.
 It starts to rain with a vengeance, and we decide to bolt down the trail to the shelter by the park entrance.